protozis/LBM_CYMB/README.md

 # Lattice Boltzmann Method - Cylindrical Moving Boundary

 ## Script dependences
-These dependences are only used by Bash script, has no effect on the main simulation program.
+These dependences are only used by Bash script, has no effect on the binary programs.
 - `time`: Linux built-in one, GNU version also works.
 - `ffmpeg`: used by `video_maker`, pack .png images into .mp4 video.